 adb start-server

-This is a useful command that lets you start the adb server in case it stops responding.
+Start the adb server in case it stops responding.
 It’s often used after killing the adb server as described below.

 adb kill-server